 Judas Iscariot -

 Iscariot is Hebrew for "man of Kerioth," a town in southern Judea.
 Judas was the son of Simon Iscariot (John 6:71; 12:4; 13:2; 13:26) and one of the original twelve disciples (Matthew 10:4; Mark 3:19; Luke 6:16).
 He is the only one of the twelve who was not a Galilean.
 Judas was a thief (John 12:6) who joined Jesus and was put in charge of the group's finances (John 13:29).
-Jesus predicted that he would be betrayed (Matthew 26:21-25; John 6:70-71; 13:21), and soon after His prophecy, Judas sold out the Messiah (Mark 14:10; Luke 22:3-4; John 13:2) for "thirty pieces of silver" (Matthew 26:14-16).
+Jesus knew that he would be betrayed and said so several times (Matthew 26:21-25; John 6:70-71; 13:21).
+Soon after His prophecy, Judas betrayed the Messiah (Mark 14:10; Luke 22:3-4; John 13:2) for "thirty pieces of silver" (Matthew 26:14-16), the price of a slave.
 He then committed suicide (Matthew 27:5) out of remorse.
 Whenever the Bible lists the twelve disciples, Judas is always listed last (Matthew 10:2-4; Mark 3:14-19).